 Wait, there's more than Google?

 Yes, there's Bing.
 Just saved you from going to a large tech site and thumbing through 5-10 pages of ad-sponsor hell while they divide up the list to 10 pages in a desperate attempt to improve clicks.
-You're welcome.

-Seriously; We can't tell you how many times we've seen the article "Top 10 Search Engines" from countless bloggers only to find out that if you are in an English-speaking country.
-You pretty much have different flavors of Google dominating %80 of the market (Duckduckgo, Presearch, SearX, AskJeeves, and the list goes on where they mindlessly accept either a Google or Microsoft aggregate instead of doing the hard work themselves.)
-Beyond that, there is Microsoft Bing with their %8 and finally, Yahoo is still hanging in there with their %2 of total internet searches.
-Where do these percentiles come from?
-Like other bloggers, we pulled those percentiles out of thin air!
+Seriously, we can't tell you how many times we've seen the article "Top 10 Search Engines" from countless bloggers, only to find out that if you are in an English-speaking country.
+You pretty much have different flavors of Google dominating %80 of the market (Duckduckgo, Presearch, SearX, AskJeeves, and the list goes on, where they mindlessly accept either a Google or Microsoft aggregate instead of doing the hard work themselves.)
+Beyond that, there is Microsoft Bing with their %8, and finally, Yahoo is still hanging in there with their %2 of total internet searches.

 Would you like to know more?
 Read onward